Zamia: Isthmus Clade (V)

 The Isthmus Clade (V) includes 15 species, all of which occur in Panama.
 A few species have ranges that extend into Costa Rica and, in a couple of cases, southernmost Nicaragua.
 One species is also found in northernmost Colombia.
 The 2024 study based on transcriptomes found three unnamed sub-clades in the Isthmus Clade.
 One sub-clade, consisting of Zamia nana, Zamia acuminata, Zamia fairchildiana, and Zamia pseudomonticola, was called the Acuminata Clade in the 2019 study based on DNA.
 Three of the deepest nested species in another sub-clade, Zamia elegantissima, Zamia stevensonii, and Zamia obliqua, were placed in the Obliqua Clade in the 2019 study.

 Five of the six species in the third sub-clade have previously been placed in the Zamia skinneri species complex.
 Z. skinneri has been regarded as a highly variable species.
 Z. neurophyllidia was described as a new species in 1993, based on a population of what had been regarded as a dwarf form of Z. skinneri.
 A study published in 2004 proposed that Z. neurophyllidia and Z. skinneri were a "hybrid species complex", and noted that Z. skinneri included several morphologically distinct populations.
 In 2008, three sub-populations of Z. skinneri were described as the new species Z. hamannii, Z. imperialis, and Z. nesophila.
 All five of the species in this complex are found in Bocas del Toro Province in Panama, at least three of the species are endemic to that province, and all of them have plicate leaves, a trait that occurs elsewhere in Zamia only in Z. dressleri in Colon and Guna Yala (formerly San Blas) provinces in Panama, and in Z. roezlii and Z. wallisii in Colombia.
 It has been suggested that Z. skinneri is the central species of the complex, and that the other species have evolved rapidly from Z. skinneri on the periphery of its range due to geographic or other isolation.
 The 2019 DNA study places the same five species in a Skinneri Clade.
 Both the 2019 DNA study and the 2024 transcriptomes study place Z. lindleyi as sister to the Skinneri Clade.

 South America West of the Andes (VI)

 The South America West of the Andes Clade includes 12 species, most of which are found in Colombia.
 A few also occur in Ecuador, and one each is found in Panama and Peru.
-The 2019 DNA study defined three sub-clades: a Pacific Clade consisting of Z. gentryi, Z. amplifolia, Z. roezlii, Z. chigua, and Z. lindenii, which includes all of the species found in Equador and Peru; a Wallisii Clade consisting of Z. wallisii and Z. oligodonta that was strongly supported by morphological as well as molecular data; the 2024 transcriptomes study added Z. montana, which was not included in the 2019 study, to that clade; and a Cunaria Clade consisting of Z. cunaria, Z. ipetiensis, and Z. pyrophylla.
+The 2019 DNA study defined three sub-clades: a Pacific Clade consisting of Z. gentryi, Z. amplifolia, Z. roezlii, Z. chigua, and Z. lindenii, which includes all of the species found in Ecuador and Peru; a Wallisii Clade consisting of Z. wallisii and Z. oligodonta that was strongly supported by morphological as well as molecular data; the 2024 transcriptomes study added Z. montana, which was not included in the 2019 study, to that clade; and a Cunaria Clade consisting of Z. cunaria, Z. ipetiensis, and Z. pyrophylla.
 The 2024 transcriptomes study added Z. paucifoliolata to the Cunaria clade.